-Unemployment benefit is calculated individually on the basis of average earnings of the second last (in case of application by 30 June) or last (in case of application from 1 July onwards) complete calendar year.
-Special payments (13th and 14th salary) are taken proportionally into account.
-The basic amount is 55% of daily net income (up to 80% in case of entitlement to family supplements).
+The basic amount of the unemployment benefits is 55% of daily net income and can be increased depending on the amount of the reference income by the supplement and up to 80% in case of entitlement to family supplements.
 Minimum and maximum values of the daily rates result de facto from the marginal earnings threshold and the maximum assessment base.

 The duration of unemployment benefit depends on the period of insurance and your age.
 It is paid for at least 20 weeks.

 If you are of a certain minimum age and have completed a certain minimum period of insurance, the entitlement period increases to: